Septh/koffi-cream/packages/koffi-cream/README.md

 > [!NOTE]
 > The `os` and `cpu` are standard properties, supported by all package managers.
 But the `libc` property, used to distinguish Linux distros between gnu and musl, is newer and only supported by `npm 10.4.0` and later, `pnpm 7.1.0` and later, and `yarn 3.2.0` and later.

-[^1]: As of 2.14.0, Koffi weights 16.9 MB compressed and 86 MB uncompressed.
-[^2]: Koffi's package includes 18 natives binaries (of which 17 are not compatible with your platform), the build tools and the full source code.

 ## Available packages